Guide to Interpreting Performance Reports

 We publish the performance of 16 of the City’s largest departments.
 We also publish scorecards on cross-departmental efforts, such as Basic City Services as well as the current year’s priority measures, which align with the Mayor’s strategic vision for that year.
 Results are updated quarterly.

 Reading the Scorecard

 Each Boston About Results scorecard contains a wealth of information about the activities and performance of the department, program, or initiative that is being tracked.
 There are three tabs that users can navigate through to view information:

-This symbol means that performance is better than or equal to the target.|
+|Performance is better than or equal to the target.|

-|This symbol means that performance does not meet the targeted level, but is within ten percent (10%) of the target.|
+|Performance does not meet the targeted level, but is within ten percent (10%) of the target.|

-|This symbol means that performance deviates more than ten percent (10%) from the target.|
+|Performance deviates more than ten percent (10%) from the target.|

-Due to the varying nature of performance measures collected by departments, not all measures are collected monthly.
-Some measures are collected annually, semi annually, or quarterly, leading to a lack of data for some measures on a quarterly basis.
+Due to the varying nature of performance measures collected by departments, not all measures are collected quarterly.
+Some measures are collected annually, semi-annually, or quarterly, leading to a lack of data for some measures on a quarterly basis.
 Where possible, differences in measure frequency are noted in the measure definition.

 It is also important to note that a red symbol alone does not indicate insufficient performance.
 Instead, it helps prompt investigation so that we can better understand what factors may be causing lower than expected results and work efficiently to improve services for all Bostonians.